eightywon/maverick/README.md

 GPIO Pinout (physical pin numbers):
 2 (5v) - to 5v pin on receiver
-6 (GND) - to GND on receiver
+34 (GND) - to GND on receiver
-10 (BCM15 RXD) - to DATA on receiver
+31 (BCM6) - to DATA on receiver

-Install steps as of 4/2018 (Raspbian stretch lite version March 2018) (work in progress):
+Install steps as of 5/2018 (Raspbian stretch lite version March 2018) (work in progress):
 1. Download Raspbian Stretch Lite - https://www.raspberrypi.org/downloads/raspbian/
 2. Unzip img, burn with Etcher - https://etcher.io/
 3. Insert SD card, connect HDMI and keyboard to pi, power on